ki-tya/ketadata/content/academic/can a woman have it all?.md

 ---
 layout: page
-title: "Can a Woman Have It All?"
+title: "can a woman have it all?"
 ---